Today I wanted to introduce my new design which replaces MS Project for a lot of people in future. Let’s start by asking questions to us.

 MS Project requires at least 1GB memory, Google Sheets just require maybe 100-200 MB memory in your browser tab.

 MS Project requires at least 3GB disk space for installation, Google Sheets is running on cloud and doesn’t store anything on your disk.

 MS Project works offline, Google Sheets is working online.
 If you want to use Google Sheets offline, use Google Chrome.

 At the end of the comparison, MS Project will cost you 940 US Dollars, Google Sheets is just a part of your G Suite.
-In this case, I’m just going to sell the simple project management timeliner for 100 US dollars to organizations.
-There is no way to license it and claim copyright, it’s up to you to share it.
-Let’s just be honest to each other and don’t share it to out of organizations. 🙂
+In this case, as a fan of Google services, I recommend you to use this simple project management timeliner for free.
+I don’t need any license fee for usage.
+It’s up to you to share it.
+Let’s just be honest to each other and give credits before sharing. 🙂